solvexia/solvexia-api-docs/steps/datasteps.md

 | propertyId | `string` | The data step property id to request. |

 #### Query parameters
-Query parameters are not expected.
+The query parameters are not expected.

 #### Request body
-Request body must contain a valid [Data Step Property](#./datastep_schemas.md/#data-step-property) type.
+The request body must contain an instance of [Data Step Property](#./datastep_schemas.md/#data-step-property).
-Every field must be supplied except for 'id' which is unecessary (as it is in the url)

 #### Response body
-Successful response contains a derived [Data Step Property](#./datastep_schemas.md/#data-step-property) type.
+The successful response contains an instance of [Data Step Property](#./datastep_schemas.md/#data-step-property).

-Error response will return an [Error Response](../response_codes.md)
+The error response contains an [Error](../response_codes.md).

 ### Example